 A simple and age-old idea, yes.
 Yet, few do this in the health, wellness and fitness arena.
 And I think it’s because such a process (easy as it is) has never really been defined.

 Everyone thinks of changing the world, but no one thinks of changing himself. – Leo Tolstoy

 The fifth T

 This system of Four Ts worked wonders for me personally, as well as my clients.
 Upon further reflection on this process, though, it seemed to me that another “T” needed to be added to the list, something that I’ve come to refer to as “trademark”, or that which uniquely defines each and every one of us, in a physiological sense.
 “Basecamp” is how I’d loosely defined this concept in the past, and every trainee needs to know what his is.
 For example, are you a tall, thin ectomorph, with a scant percentage of fast twitch fiber?
 Or are you rather a mesomorph with great muscle insertion points and advantageously-scaled levers?
 Because such traits will define what the bulk of your training ought to center around.
 And notice I said “center around” — exclusivity is not the right tack, here.
-For instance, my “trade mark” (or basecamp) is repeat, (relatively) short-duration power bursts.
+For instance, my “trade mark” (or basecamp) is repeated, (relatively) short-duration power bursts.
 The very thing that defines HIIT and HIIRT modalities.